aelfric/ncfl-livedocs/events/pf.md

   NOT to switch competitors.
 Confirm the teams and sides both before and after the round.
 - For round 5:
-  - Because the Coin Flip is pre-set to occur a specific time in each Flight we cannot start Flight 2 early in Round 5.
+  - Because the Coin Flip is pre-set to occur at a specific time in each Flight we cannot start Flight 2 early in Round 5.
   - Students: Flight 1 should go to the floor immediately once Round 5 is posted!